pflanze/cj50/README.md

 The name is derived from [cs50.h](https://github.com/cs50/libcs50) which this library was originally inspired by.

+The library provides easy ways to get input from and write output to the terminal, and (not yet finished) 2D graphics output.
+It follows a Rust-inspired programming style: `Option`, `unwrap`, `drop`, using type names with an upper-case initial for complex types.
+It provides generic functions (via C11 `_Generic`) to avoid having to type out the fully named function specializations everywhere.

 ## Usage

-This expects make, Clang and SDL2 to be installed and as is will probably only work on Linux or other Unix-like systems.
+This needs make, Clang and SDL2.
+In the current form it will probably only work on Linux or other Unix-like systems.
+On Debian-derived systems, install the dependencies with:

     sudo apt-get install make clang libsdl2-dev